---disableChaining Disables chaining of jobs (chaining uses one job's resource allocafault=62.5 K
+--disableChaining Disables chaining of jobs (chaining uses one job's resource allocafault=62.5 K worker logs.

 --maxLogFileSize MAXLOGFILESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
 Setting this option to zero will prevent any truncation.
-Setting this option to a negative value will truncate from the beginning.
-De-
+Setting this

 --writeLogs FILEPATH Write worker logs received by the leader into their own files at the specified path.
 Any non-empty standard output and error from failed batch system jobs will also be written into files at this path.
 The current working directory will be used if a path is not specified explicitly.
 Note: By default only the logs of failed jobs are returned to leader.
-Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for worker logs.
+Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for